 UPDATE: In March 2021, the Second Circuit reversed the lower court’s ruling on fair use.
 On March 28, 2022, the Supreme Court granted cert. and agreed to hear the case.
+On May 18, 2023, the Supreme Court handed down its much‑anticipated opinion in the case.
+For a writeup of the opinion, please see our firm’s Minding your Business blog.

 Earlier this month, in The Andy Warhol Foundation for the Visual Arts, Inc. v.
 Goldsmith, No. 17-cv-2532 (S.D.N.Y.
 July 1, 2019), a New York district court granted the Andy Warhol Foundation for the Visual Arts’ (“AWF”) motion for summary judgment that Warhol’s series of screen prints and silkscreen paintings (the “Prince Series”) did not infringe Lynn Goldsmith’s (“Goldsmith”) original 1981 photograph of the musician Prince, ruling that the Warhol works were transformative and qualified as fair use.